tomjoht/tomjoht.github.io/_restapicourse/pubapis_github_wikis.md

 ---
 {% include notes.html %}

-## Github wikis as complementary repositories
+## Github wikis as complementary repositories to code projects

 When you create a repository on Github, the repository comes with a wiki that you can add pages to.
 This wiki can be really convenient if your source code is stored on Github.